thestormforge/konjure/README.md

 sudo mv konjure /usr/local/bin/
 ```

-For Kustomization integration, you can run:
+To enable the Kustomization integration, you can also run:

 ```sh
 konjure kustomize init